 One of the attributes that all of these new-generation business models have in common is deep, digital connections that give them an understanding of their customers.
 They know when a customer is using their products or services, who they are, where they are located, and all of their previous purchases and actions.
 In addition, these companies make it mandatory to be connected via an account profile to utilize their services and payment is something that is set up once, at the beginning of the relationship, and that takes place behind the scenes for all subsequent purchases.
 In return, users get more personalized content and a digital experience that is intuitive, seamless and improves over time with the constant learning happening in the background.

-The concepts I will discuss below borrow from the retail successes of companies like Spotify, Uber, and Airbnb, which emphasize an initial “set up” or digital connection to their customers and then hassle-free purchasing and/or use, on-demand and as needed.
+The concepts below borrow from the retail successes of companies like Spotify, Uber, and Airbnb, which emphasize an initial “set up” or digital connection to their customers and then hassle-free purchasing and/or use, on-demand and as needed.

 Unlimited Flight Passes

 One form of a prepaid voucher is an unlimited flight pass.
 Most unlimited flight pass options available today have been launched by low-cost carriers like AirAsia and Azul, but If you look back to the ’80s and ’90s, American Airlines offered one of the first unlimited airline passes, the AAirpass for $250,000, which was sold as an unlimited, first-class ticket for life.
 It was offered until 1994 and purchased by 28 individuals including Mark Cuban and Michael Dell.